 STEP 1 Find Your Router Login Info

-Finding the device screen is slightly different depending on the router brand you use.
+- Finding the device screen is slightly different depending on your router brand.
 Some brands have a network screen, device screen, or status tab.

 STEP 4 Manage Devices on Your Network